pittcsc/track-2015-javascript/talk-2-beginner-js-2/slides.md

 ### What is it?

-- Just a **convention** which standardizes how documents are meant to be represented and interacted with
+- Just a **conventional representation** of your document created by the browser

 - Convention extends to HTML, XML, and by extension SVG (in XML format)